eugeniop/techblog/posts/2025-05-09-A-CBUS-Module-for-Model-Railway-accesories-part-ii.md

 ### CBUS interface

 Implementing the CBUS interface is straightforward, as it is mainly an implementation over CAN.
 The [Adafruit_MCP2515 library](https://github.com/adafruit/Adafruit_MCP2515) takes care of all the low-level details.
-The module is purely a *consumer* of events, so all it needs to do is check for a new CAN packet.
-CBUS packets:
+The module is purely a *consumer* of events, so all it needs to do is check for a new CAN packet available.
+CBUS packets look like this:

 ```c++
 typedef struct {